Supported Internships

 • have had good attendance and commitment at school or college

-• are able to travel independently or are able to undertake travel training
+• are able to travel independently or can do travel training

-Supported Internships are usually the last step in your education journey and most people start them at age 18 or 19 following completion of other educational courses (such as a pathway programme, for example), but it is possible to start at age 16 depending on circumstances.
+Supported Internships are usually the last step in your education journey.
+Most people start at 18 or 19 after other educational courses (like a Pathway programme).
+But it is possible to start at 16 depending on the situation.

 Where are Supported Internships offered?

-Supported Internships can be done through South Essex College (from their main Southend City Centre Campus) or USP College (from their Canvey Island campus).
+Supported Internships can be done through South Essex College (at the Southend City Centre Campus) or USP College (at the Canvey Island campus).

 Supported Internships at South Essex College.